GrEFeRFeeD/beauty-note-api/README.md

 Deployed at: https://beauty-note-api.onrender.com

 UPD 04.06.2023: render.com is on high demand, service currently not reacheble.
 Main branch could be used for running as local server.
+UPD 05.06.2023: deploy at render.com is now available.